mdn/content/files/en-us/web/css/hyphenate-limit-chars/index.md

 - `x`
   - : The value is the minimum word length before words should be hyphenated.
 The minimum number of characters before and after the hyphen will be set to `auto`.

-If `auto` is set for any of the values, it means that the user agent will choose an appropriate value for the current layout.
-Unless the user agent can calculate a better value, the following default values are used:
+If `auto` is set for any of the values, the user agent will choose an appropriate value for the current layout.
+Unless the user agent can calculate a better value, the following default values will be used:

 - Minimum hyphenated word length: 5
 - Minimum number of characters before the hyphen: 2